Monday, February 27, 2023

 Speakers:

-- Moderator: Kevin Cray–Regional Director, Coalition for Community Solar Access
+- Moderator: Kevin Cray–Senior Regional Director Policy and Government Affairs (Mountain West), Coalition for Community Solar Access

 - Ross Abbey–Director of Regulatory and Legislative Affairs, US Solar

-- Kacie Peters–Director of Industry Relationship, Pivot Energy
+- Kacie Peters–Director of Industry Relationships, Pivot Energy

 - David Sandbank–VP of Distributed Energy Resources & Clean Transportation, NYSERDA